-The directors recognise that the continued position of the Group in the behavioural care industry depends on the quality and nne directors recognise that the continued position of the Group in the behavioural care industry depends on the quality and motivation of its employees.
-Well trained, engaged and quality employees are crucial for the Group to ensure that service user receive the best quality care.
-The key quality performance indicators the Group uses to measure engagement and training are: the employee opinion survey, employee sickness levels and compliance with the Group e-learning programme.
-The Group has low levels of sickness and high levels of compliance with training programmes.
+The directors recognise that the continued position of the Group in the behavioural care industry depends on the quality and motivation of its employees.
+Well trained, engaged and quality employees are crucial for the Group to ensure that service users receive the best quality care.
+The key quality performance indicators the Group uses to measure engagement and training are: the employee opinion survey, employee sickness levels and compilance with the Group e-learning programme.
+The Group has low levels of sickness and high levels of compilance with training programmes.
 Whilst monitoring these performance indicators, the Group continues to review its remuneration system to ensure it is fair, transparent, flexible and provides individual recognition.
 All employees have a personal development plan that is monitored, assessed and modified during the annual appraisal process.

-The Group recognises that good and effective employee communications are particularly important to retaining and motivating employees, and throughout the business it is the directors' policy to promote the understanding by all employees of the Group's business alms, purpose and performance.
-This is achieved through internal publications, presentations on performance and a variety of other approaches appropriate for a particular location.
+The Group recognises that good and effective employee communications are particularly important to retaining and motivating employees, and throughout the business it is the directors' policy to promote the understanding by all employees of the Group's business aims, purpose and performance.
+This is achieved through internal publications, presentations on performance and variety of other approaches appropriate for a particular location.
 Employees are consulted on issues through the "Your Say" forum.
 Our communications have been reviewed and improved during the year, resulting in an updated intranet site and a weekly enewsletter.
 Results of the employee opinion survey will drive further improvements.

-The directors believe that it is important to recruit and retain capable and caring staff regardless of their gender, markal status, race or religion.
+The directors believe that it is important to recruit and retain capable and caring staff regardless of their gender, marital status, race or religion.
 It is the Group's policy to give full and fair consideration to applications for employment from people who are disabled, to continue wherever possible the employment of and to arrange appropriate training for, employees who become disabled and to provide equal opportunities for the career development, training and promotion of disabled employees.